tsimovic1987/Learning-Python/Projects/Learning Socket/README.md

 # Learning Socket Project

+Tools that I use:
+-VSCODE
+-Git Bash
+-Git Graph

 I am currently working on understanding the concept of **TCP** and **UDP** connections.
 This includes learning how they work, their differences, and writing my first pieces of code to experiment with them.